Andrew-Shek-Dev/job-portal-test/NextJS.md

 * Middleware：日志、错误上报、Authentication
 * etc....

 OMG!
-Too many things needed handling. `SWR` has already handled all of these, so we use `SWR` instead of `useEffect` directly.
+Too many things needed handling.
+The good new is that `SWR` has already handled all of these, so we use `SWR` instead of `useEffect` directly.

-`SWR`, full name is `stale-while-revalidate`.
+`SWR`,full name is `stale-while-revalidate`.
 It handle caching data following HTTP standard. `SWR` will return the data in cache first.
-If the data(`stale`) in cache are expired, data will be fetched by calling API and update it in cache (`revalidate`).
+If the data(`stale`) in cache are expired, data will be fetched by calling API and update it in cache (`revalidate`) by using different strategies through configuring `option` under `SWR`.

 ### Install SWR
 ```